We’ve been ultralight backpacking for 1000s of miles. The main gear lesson we’ve learned in that time? Lighter is better!

 - A small, ultralight pack can be brought as your “personal item” on those cheap airlines that charge for carry-on luggage

 What is Ultralight Backpacking?

 Clean socks and shirt every day?
 No way!
 Camp chair?
 Forget about it!

-Ultralight backpacking is backpacking with only the bare essentials.
-Ultralight backpackers wear clothing more akin to trail running than traditional backpacking garb because ultralight backpacking puts more focus on distance and speed.
+This is backpacking with only the bare essentials.
+Ultralight backpackers wear clothing more akin to trail running than traditional backpacking garb because the focus is more on distance and speed.

 But distance and speed aren’t the only benefits of going ultralight.
 If you have a lightweight pack and are wearing lightweight clothes, you’ll likely be more comfortable.
 And being more comfortable means you’ll have more fun!

 Ultralighters often end up hiking for a longer portion of the day than traditional backpackers.
 If you didn’t pack a book or games for camp, you’ll probably end up waiting to set up camp until later, so put in more miles on the trail.
 You’ll also, of course, have more gas in the tank so putting in those miles won’t be such an issue.